TheMicronauts/TORAIZ-AS-1-Help/README.md

 https://docs.google.com/spreadsheets/d/1MrIO74On0-aR-7XL16uxlW1wex_UlNCRtuK5fLfE12c

-- The _[MIDI Cheat Sheet](https://docs.google.com/spreadsheets/d/1MrIO74On0-aR-7XL16uxlW1wex_UlNCRtuK5fLfE12c/edit?gid=0)_ table lists all sound parameters alongside their physical controls, the CC and NRPN numbers that control them, and their range of both real-world and MIDI values.
+- The table named _[MIDI Cheat Sheet](https://docs.google.com/spreadsheets/d/1MrIO74On0-aR-7XL16uxlW1wex_UlNCRtuK5fLfE12c/edit?gid=0)_ lists all sound parameters alongside their physical controls, the CC and NRPN numbers that control them, and their range of both real-world and MIDI values.

-- The _[Patch Comparison](https://docs.google.com/spreadsheets/d/1MrIO74On0-aR-7XL16uxlW1wex_UlNCRtuK5fLfE12c/edit?gid=1228388295)_ table provides side-by-side blank patch sheets to be filled in with your own values (after copying or downloading the spreadsheet).
+- The table named _[Patch Comparison](https://docs.google.com/spreadsheets/d/1MrIO74On0-aR-7XL16uxlW1wex_UlNCRtuK5fLfE12c/edit?gid=1228388295)_ provides side-by-side blank patch sheets to be filled in with your own values (after copying or downloading the spreadsheet).
 It is designed for quickly noting down settings and comparing patches.

 ---